 What do you notice?
 Are there recurring themes?

-Are you starting to get a clearer picture of your skills at this stage in your life?
+Are you starting to get a clearer picture of your skills, abilities, and interests at this stage in your life?

 Are you starting to notice how you work, what kinds of environments you want to engage in and are well suited for, and why?

-Can you identify and describe the value of your skill set at this stage in your life?
+Can you describe the value of your skill set at this stage in your life?

 What is meaningful to you, what interests and motivates you, at this stage in your life?